-One of the more common questions photographers hear when booking or discussing a portrait session.
+One of the most frequently asked questions photographers receive when they book or discuss a portrait session.

-For a family shoot, don’t dress in matching outfits.
-Do wear colours that go well together.
-Decide whether the basic tone of clothing is going to be warm-toned (browns etc.) or cool-toned (blues/grays/blacks etc.), always remembering that the mood of the of the portrait should be followed by all the individuals in the portrait.
-For example, if one person is wearing a dark suit, another is wearing a pullover, and another is wearing a silk blouse, the overall result will be drastically reduced – even if they are all in the same color tone.
-It’s best if everyone dresses either casually or dressy.
-The choice is up to you, but it must be consistent!
+Avoid wearing identical outfits for a group session.
+Wear complementary colours.
+Decide whether the basic tone of clothing will be warm (browns, etc.) or cool (blues, greys, or blacks, etc. ), keeping in mind that the portrait’s mood should be shared by all the individuals in the portrait.
+For instance, if one person is dressed in a dark suit, another in a pullover, and yet another in a silk blouse, the overall effect will be significantly diminished – even if they are all dressed in the same colour tone.
+It is preferable if everyone dresses casually or dressy.
+You have the option, but it must be consistent!

-If you dress formally on a day to day basis or are comfortable dressing that way and want to convey that image, then by all means, dress to impress.
-But if you and your family are more accustomed to wearing jeans vs button up shirts and a suit, then please dress this way.
-Both you and your family will be more comfortable and it will show in the photos.
-Short sleeved shirts will show more flesh in a photo and can be distracting.
-If possible wear a long sleeved shirt.
+If you dress formally on a daily basis, are comfortable doing so, and wish to project that image, then dress to impress.
+However, if you and your family are more accustomed to jeans than button-up shirts and suits, please dress accordingly.
+Both you and your family will feel more at ease, which will be reflected in the photographs.
+Short-sleeved shirts expose more flesh and can be distracting in photographs.
+Wear a long-sleeved shirt if possible.

-People who wear eyeglasses often ask if they should wear their glasses in a family portrait.
-The answer: it depends.
-The lenses in the glasses can cause glare in a photograph, so you can try borrowing a pair of try-on frames from a local optical shop.
-However, some people are not used to looking around with their glasses off and will have a squint in most photos.
+Individuals who wear glasses frequently inquire whether they should wear their glasses in family portraits.
+The answer is that it depends.
+Because the lenses in the glasses can create glare in photographs, you can borrow a pair of try-on frames from a nearby optical shop.
+However, some people are unaccustomed to looking around without their glasses and will squint in the majority of photographs.